 Some studies said rent control helps, others said it hurts.
 There was no clear signal.

 These were negative.
 In the case of New York City rent-stabilized apartments, which approximated what the market was going to do anyway, the effect was pure waste.
 In the case of Cambridge in the 70’s, the cost was $40 per year for each of the 18,000 apartments under control.
-In today’s dollars, the taxpayer cost of the same program would be $4.4 billion annually.
+In today’s dollars, the taxpayer cost of the same program would be $4.4 million annually.

 Our favorite quote from any economic review: “Measurements of administrative costs remind us that bureaucracies are a player and an interest group.”
 Or as one cynic put it, “There’s a lot of money in poverty.”